sverro2/blocky-sv/REFACTORING_SUMMARY.md

 ## Conclusion

 This refactoring transforms a difficult-to-maintain monolith into a clean, modular architecture that follows SOLID principles.
 The separation of concerns makes the codebase more maintainable, testable, and extensible while improving the overall developer experience.
+The consistent use of Tailwind CSS throughout ensures a cohesive design system and eliminates the need to maintain custom CSS styles.